gmoon/s3proxy/README.md

 ## Development
 ### Test execution
-The current test suite consists of some unit tests, but most of the tests are functional tests that require AWS S3 acces.
+The current test suite consists of some unit tests, but most of the tests are functional tests that require AWS S3 access.
-It uses a pubic bucket called s3proxy-public.
+It uses a public bucket called s3proxy-public.

 ```
 # Run the test suite